Profile of Audi in ChinaBack to overview

 The Chinese market has special strategic importance for Audi.
-As such, Audi develops market-specific technologies and manages the sales and production of its vehicles with two local partners on site.
-AUDI AG is represented in the world's largest single market with the subsidiary Audi China in Beijing, with the joint venture FAW-Volkswagen with headquarters in Changchun, and since 2021 with SAIC Volkswagen in Anting/Shanghai.
-As a result of the two-partner strategy implemented in 2021, Audi possesses its largest model portfolio in China to date with 40 models.
-With the newly founded Audi FAW NEV Company, Audi is laying important groundwork for expansion of the local e-product portfolio and is building a new production plant for all-electric Audi models based on the PPE platform.
+That’s why Audi cooperates with two partners to produce locally in addition to developing market-specific technologies and managing sales of its vehicles directly in the market.
+AUDI AG is represented in the world's largest single market with the subsidiary Audi China in Beijing, with the joint venture FAW-Volkswagen with headquarters in Changchun, and since 2021 with SAIC Volkswagen in Shanghai.
+As a result of the two-partner strategy implemented in 2021, Audi possesses its largest model portfolio in China to date.
+With the Audi FAW NEV Company, Audi is laying important groundwork for expansion of the local e-product portfolio and is building a new production plant for all-electric Audi models based on the PPE platform.

 Audi in the Chinese market

-The history of Audi in China goes back a long way: the company has had a presence there now for over 30 years.
-In 1991, it began its partnership with the Chinese automaker First Automotive Works (FAW).
+The history of Audi in China goes back a long way: the company has had a presence there for more than 30 years.
+In 1988, it began its cooperation with the Chinese automaker First Automotive Works (FAW).
 As such, Audi was the first foreign premium manufacturer in the market and also the first to adapt its product portfolio to the specific needs of Chinese customers, such as by offering Audi models with extended wheelbases.

 AUDI AG is represented in Beijing with its 100%-owned subsidiary, Audi China.
-The 600 or so employees at Audi China coordinate the cooperation between AUDI AG and its partners, the joint venture FAW-Volkswagen with head office in Changchun and – since 2021 – SAIC Volkswagen in Anting/Shanghai.
-With its two partners, Audi manufactures vehicles at a total of five locations (Changchun, Foshan, Tianjin, Qingdao, and Anting/Shanghai).
+More than 600 employees at Audi China coordinate the cooperation between AUDI AG and their partners, the joint venture FAW-Volkswagen with head office in Changchun and – since 2021 – SAIC Volkswagen in Anting (Shanghai).
+With its two partners, Audi manufactures vehicles at a total of six locations: Changchun, Foshan, Tianjin, Qingdao, and Anting (Shanghai), and Ningbo.

-In 2021, the brand with the four rings once again delivered over 700,000 cars in China (Chinese market including Hong Kong: 701,289).
-Meanwhile, the company celebrated its seven millionth vehicle delivery in China in July 2021.
+In 2022, the brand with the four rings delivered 642,548 cars in China (Chinese market including Hong Kong).

 Audi production locations

-As the first premium manufacturer in the market, Audi was quick to embrace local production of market-specific models and brought state-of-the-art automotive and manufacturing technologies to China.
+As the first premium manufacturer in the market, Audi was quick to embrace local production of market-specific models and brought innovative automotive and manufacturing technologies to China.

-Audi models are currently being manufactured at a total of five locations belonging to the two partners, FAW and SAIC: Changchun, Foshan, Tianjin, Qingdao, and Anting/Shanghai – with a production capacity at present of over 600,000 vehicles.
+Audi models are currently being manufactured at a total of six locations belonging to the two partners, FAW and SAIC: Changchun, Foshan, Tianjin, Qingdao, Anting (Shanghai), and Ningbo – with a production capacity at present of over 600,000 vehicles.
 With the construction of a new production site for all-electric models, Audi is expanding its capacities by a further 150,000-plus cars in the lead-up to the planned start of production at the end of 2024.

 With the establishment of the Audi FAW NEV Company Ltd., a state-of-the-art manufacturing facility is also being built in Changchun for all-electric Audi models.
 The plant is being constructed on a site of around 150 hectares and, as the newest production facility, it is setting new standards in terms of digitalization, efficiency, and sustainability.
+A central IT system that also includes the neighboring supplier park helps in efficiently controlling and monitoring all production steps.
+The cross-site environmental program Mission:Zero sets the parameters for sustainability, ensuring vehicle production will be net carbon neutral.
 With an annual capacity of more than 150,000 vehicles, the new location will make a key contribution to the further electrification of the Audi product portfolio in China.
-As of the end of 2024, its production lines will be turning out mid- and top-range electric models based on the PPE (Premium Platform Electric) platform.
+From late 2024, its production lines will be turning out mid- and top-range electric models based on the PPE (Premium Platform Electric) platform.
 The Audi FAW NEV Company is the first joint venture with a majority Audi holding in China.

-Finished at the end of 2013, the FAW-Volkswagen plant in the southern Chinese city of Foshan manufactures the Audi A3 Sportback, the Audi A3 L Sedan, and the Audi Q2 L based on the MQB platform and the electric Audi Q2 L e-tron.
+Finished at the end of 2013, the FAW-Volkswagen plant in the southern Chinese city of Foshan manufactures the Audi A3 Sportback, the Audi A3 L Sedan, and the Audi Q2 L based on the MQB platform.
+The electric Audi Q2 L e-tron has also been rolling off the production line in Foshan since 2019.

 Meanwhile, the Audi Q3 and the Audi Q3 Sportback are manufactured at a plant in Tianjin in northern China, which opened in 2018.

-At Tianjin, the Audi gear works have also been manufacturing 7-gear S tronic transmissions at Volkswagen Automatic Transmission (Tianjin) Corporation Ltd. (VWATJ) for the locally produced Audi A4 L, Audi A6 L, and Audi Q5 L models since 2016.
+At Tianjin, the Audi transmission plant has also been manufacturing 7-gear S tronic transmissions at Volkswagen Automatic Transmission (Tianjin) Corporation Ltd. (VWATJ) for the locally produced Audi A4 L, Audi A6 L, and Audi Q5 L models since 2016.

 Qingdao is the youngest location in the production network of FAW-Volkswagen.
 Opened in 2018, the plant is situated in Jimo, around 60 kilometers from Qingdao.
-The first Audi models to be manufactured there are the A3 Sportback and the A3 L Sedan, since 2020.
 In addition to automobile production, the plant also possesses manufacturing facilities for high-voltage batteries.

 Electrification in China

 Audi and FAW jointly manufacture the all-electric Audi e-tron, Audi Q2 L e-tron, and plug-in hybrid Audi A6 L TFSIe models.
-In 2022, the portfolio of battery electric vehicles (BEVs) will be expanded to include the Audi Q4 e-tron, which will also be manufactured on site, and the Audi e-tron GT, which will be imported.
+In 2022, Audi will expand its portfolio of battery electric vehicles (BEVs) to include the Audi Q4 e-tron, which will also be manufactured on site, and the Audi e-tron GT quattro, which will be imported.
 Together with its partner SAIC, Audi is offering the Q5 e-tron as a market-exclusive model.
 As the next step in its electrification strategy, the Audi FAW NEV Company in Changchun will manufacture all-electric medium- and top-range models based on the Premium Platform Electric (PPE).
+Following completion of the new plant in late 2024, three market-specific models from the Audi A6 e-tron and Audi Q6 e-tron ranges will be made there initially.

 Partnerships in sales, marketing, service